Sounding (Justified): Plot

 Boyd hatches a plan to extend a 40-year-old mineshaft and tunnel out the vault.
-To do this, he and Carl (Justin Welborn) visit expert miner Zachariah Randolph (Jeff Fahey), Ava's uncle who has been at odds with the Crowder's over how Bowman treated her.
+To do this, he and Carl (Justin Welborn) visit expert miner Zachariah Randolph (Jeff Fahey), Ava's uncle who has been at odds with the Crowders over how Bowman treated her.
 Zachariah is resentful at first, threatening them with a shotgun.
 Later, Boyd pays Zachariah $10,000 to hear him out on the job, which interests Zachariah.
 At a hotel room, Fekus is visited by Duffy to get the truth out of Fekus, who claims he's there to meet a prostitute.
 Under duress of a cattle-prod, Fekus says that he recanted because he loved Ava, and Duffy believes him.
 Unaware to Duffy, Tim and Rachel are listening in the room next door.

-Ava and Errol arrive at a hardware for equipment, followed by Bob and Raylan.
-They enter the room, where Bob tells Errol to let Ava go.
+Ava and Errol arrive at a hardware store for equipment, followed by Bob and Raylan.
+They enter the room, where Bob tries to distract Errol so that Raylan can get Ava away safely without her cover being blown.
 When Errol resists, Bob is forced to taser him.
-Raylan then takes Ava outside questions her state of mind, running without a plan, endangering her future and his case.
+Raylan then takes Ava outside and questions her state of mind, running without a plan, endangering her future and his case.
 Meanwhile, Boyd, his crew and Zachariah start cutting into a ventilation shaft, accidentally triggering an ominous methane explosion and causing some of the crew to get brief deafness.

 Walker sends Seabass (Scott Grimes) and Choo-Choo (Duke Davis Roberts) to Calhoun (Brad Leland) late that evening, questioning how everyone found out about Avery's interests.
-After Seabass does his best to intimidate Calhoun with a story of prolonged impact torture, Choo-Choo lays him out with one hit, accidentally killing him much to Seabass' shock.
+After Seabass does his best to intimidate Calhoun with a story of prolonged impact torture, Choo-Choo lays him out with one hit, accidentally killing him much to Seabass's shock.
 Ava returns to her house, accompanied by Raylan as he still questions her plans to escape.
 Raylan promises that when the operation ends, he will find Ava a safe place in Witness Protection where she can start over and be happy.
 Ava then kisses Raylan, who does not rebuff her advances.
 She then receives a call from Boyd and tells Raylan to leave before he arrives.